SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_intro_pipeline.md

 </ol>
 <br>

+Each step in the pipeline uses data created by the preceding step.
+For example, the <i>Segmentation</i> step uses path geometry created in the <i>Path planning</i> step to position and orient 2D image slices used to segment a vessel lumen.

 A visual representation of the pipeline steps (Fig. 1) provides a sense of the primarily geometric data created in each step
 <br> <br>